chaipi-chaya/CarND-Vehicle-Detection/writeup_template.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The code for this step is contained in the `In [3]` of the IPython notebook name `HOG_classify.ipynb`.

+I tried various combinations of parameters and I found out that RGB, HSV, LUV wasn't so good but HLS, YUV, YCrCb was okey, so I invastigated them with various orient and pix_per_cell.
+Eventually I choose YCrCb bacause it worked a little bit batter than other.

+For pix_per_cell, I tried to use various values, lower value seem to took a lot of time to extracted feature and fitted to a model but larger value wasn't acculate, so I use 8 which a middle number.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The code for this step is contained in the `In [4]` of the IPython notebook name `HOG_classify.ipynb`.

+I trained a linear SVM using sklearn library.
+I extracted feature using function in the classroom with YCrcb color space, 9 orient, 8 pixel per cell, 2 cell per block, all hog channels and so no and also spatially binned color and histograms of color in the feature vector.
+I tried various C values but the result wasn't so different. so I used the defualt value.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code for this step is contained in the `In [2]` of the IPython notebook name `Pipeline.ipynb`.

+I decided to use 4 scales of window on lower half of image (start from 400).
+I used small scale to detect far away car and emphasis part of cars, for bigger scales I used it for detect close cars.
+At first I use search window function from classroom but it took a lot of time to train, so I decided to use hog sub-sampling instead which a lot faster.
+The scales are 0.75, 1.25, 1.75, 2.75 and took 2 cell per step, each scale overlap itself depented on its size.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The code for this step is contained in the `In [2]` of the IPython notebook name `Pipeline.ipynb`.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---